 A soccer team’s strength lies in its ability to defend and repel the opponent from scoring goals.
 Today’s post will be about the soccer defender position.
 For parents who are not familiar with the soccer defender position, this article should help you understand it better.

-Many parents and kids dream of being at the forward positions where they can score goals and be seen as heroes.
+Many parents and kids dream of being in the forward positions where they can score goals and be seen as heroes.
 However, being a defender is equally important to the team’s success.

 That is why it is important to have strong and skillful defenders in the team and most of all it is a position that can be fun to play in.
 In this post we are going to cover the following topics: